 Our students love to confide in us about special moments they have shared with their dads, stories full of affection and admiration.
 To honor the special bond between fathers and their young children, we hold a Fathers’ Workshop each year, a discussion of parenting from the dad’s point of view.
-Doug Lyons, executive director of the Connecticut Association of Independent Schools and former head of Greenwich Country Day School, returns to lead the conversation.

 This poem by Seamus Heaney captures the way children instinctively observe and emulate their dads.
 In honor of all the fathers in our school community, we share it here.